isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-duo-dhcpv6-client/chapter4.md

 ### <a name="description"></a>Opis

-Ta usługa ustawia adres docelowy, na który powinien zostać wysłany komunikat protokołu DHCPv6.
-Domyślnie jest ALL_DHCP_Relay_Agents_and_Servers (FF02:: 1:2).
+Ta usługa ustawia adres docelowy, do którego ma zostać wysłany komunikat DHCPv6.
+Domyślnie jest to ALL_DHCP_Relay_Agents_and_Servers(FF02::1:2).

 ### <a name="input-parameters"></a>Parametry wejściowe